austinhuang0131/barinsta-docs/docs/faq.md

 ### When can I access Instagram normally again?

-The toast says "an hour" but the time really varies by IP.
+Varies by circumstance.
 In fact, restrictions can be permanent or even already in place before using Barinsta.
-Or you can choose to log in.

 Reinstalling the app will not solve the issue (although, if you are using an older version, then you should update anyway).